Roho7/comp4024/weekly-reports/week5/week5-EndUserGuideFinal.md

 ### Controls

--   **Move Left/Right:** Use the arrow keys or A/D keys.
+-   **Move Left/Right:** Use the LEFT and RIGHT arrow keys.
--   **Jump:** Press the spacebar or W key.
+-   **Jump:** Press the UP arrow key key.
+-   **Shoot:** Press the SPACEBAR.
--   **Interact/Submit Answer:** Press the E key.
+-   **Interact/Submit Answer:** Press the E key then RETURN.

 ### Playing the Game

 1.  **Level Progression:** Start from Level 1 and progress by beating each level.
-You must complete the current level to unlock the next one.
+You must complete the current level to move onto the next one.

 2.  **Math Questions:** Encounter barriers that require you to solve math questions.
-Input your answer to proceed.
+Input your answer correctly to proceed.
 Questions increase in difficulty as you progress through the game.

 3.  **Enemies:** Defeat enemies along the way to earn points.
-Use caution, as they can decrease your health.

-4.  **Hints:** Stuck on a question?
-Use points earned from defeating enemies to purchase hints.
-Each hint will make solving the current math problem easier.

 ### Points and Hints

 -   **Earning Points:** Points are earned by defeating enemies.
 The more enemies you defeat, the more points you accumulate.
--   **Using Points for Hints:** When faced with a challenging math question, you can spend points to receive hints.
-To do this, press the Hint button on the question screen.
-Each hint costs a certain number of points.

 Tips for Success
 ----------------

 -   **Practice Makes Perfect:** The math questions become more challenging as you progress.
 Practice math skills outside the game to improve your chances of success.
--   **Conserve Points:** Use points wisely.
-While hints are helpful, running out of points when you need them the most can be a setback.
 -   **Explore Levels:** Fully explore each level to find hidden points and power-ups.
 These can be crucial for overcoming challenging sections.

 Troubleshooting